Webinar

 • Dr Becky Faith, Institute for Development Studies

-The session will be useful for anyone within the people profession and is for those who support strategic change and those with a more operational focus, such as workforce leaders, HR managers, health and wellbeing leads, flexible working leads and engagements leads.
+This event was for anyone within the people profession and for those who support strategic change and those with a more operational focus, such as workforce leaders, HR managers, health and wellbeing leads, flexible working leads and engagements leads.